tdt-onx/wkhtmltopdf-buildpack/README.md

 [Add this buildpack][2] to your Scalingo application to install the `wkhtmltopdf` and `wkhtmltoimage` binaries, and the corresponding library `libwkhtmltox`.
-You will need to setup your application to use a multi-buildpack environment.
+You need to setup your application to use a multi-buildpack environment.
-Then, your application will need both the wkhtmltopdf buildpack and the one for the technology you use in your application.
+Then, your application need both the wkhtmltopdf buildpack and the one for the technology you use in your application.
 Here is an example using the Ruby buildpack:

 ```bash